tylerjroach/ffmpeg-decklink/README.md

 # Credits

-All credits go to https://github.com/dche for the original scripts!
-I simply modified and cleaned up the code so that it works with ffmpeg 3.1.5 and Blackmagic SDK 10.7
+All credits go to https://github.com/dche for the original scripts and jbialy for the updates.
+I later updated to use ffmpeg 3.2.4 and Blackmagic SDK 10.8.5